 Things to consider for a road trip

 Inherently less risky than flying, you’ll still need to stop for gas and use restrooms.
 Those are high touch, high-frequency locations.
-Consider what you need to keep yourself safe.

 What about renting an RV for a socially distanced vacation?